enkidevs/generator-enki/README.md

 # generator-enki

 Generator is a command line tool for creating insights on the Enki platform.

+Generator is to be used with the content repo (currently invite-only).
 If you're interested in contributing content to the Enki platform today, please [get in touch](https://enki.typeform.com/to/OfFklK).

 ## Getting Started